salesforce/eslint-plugin-lwc/README.md

 ## Usage

 Add `lwc` to the `plugins` section of your configuration.
 Then configure the desire rules in the `rules` sections.
-Some of the syntax used in LWC components are not yet stage 4 (eg. decorators), and the out of the box parser from ESLint doesn't support those syntax yet.
-In order to parse the LWC files properly, it is required to set the `parser` field to `babel-eslint` for now.
+Some of the syntax used in LWC components are not yet stage 4 (eg. decorators), and the out of the box parser from ESLint doesn't support this syntax yet.
+In order to parse the LWC files properly it is required to set the `parser` field to `babel-eslint`.

 Example of `.eslintrc`: